MoonRabbitDev/RomNameCleaner/README.md

 Type 2 to make the changes to the filename.
 (THERE IS NO UNDO.
 PLEASE USE THE PREVIEW TO CHECK IT.)

 Type 3 to bring back the first menu, allowing you to target a different word.

+Type 4 to change between Replace Mode or Remove Mod

+Type 5 to get rid of any bad symbols in a folder (Useful for troubleshooting!)

 #### Typing anything besides 1,2,3 and hitting enter will close the program.